Polistes: Pest status

 Along with the German and common wasps, the Asian and Australian paper wasps (P. chinensis and P. humilis) are considered pests in New Zealand.
 Arriving in 1979, the Asian paper wasp has established itself in both the North Island and the northern parts of the South Island.
 Because it competes with native species (such as the kaka) for insects, nectar, and honeydew, it is a hindrance to conservation efforts.

+In North America, the introduced European species Polistes dominula has rapidly colonized a significant area, and is considered an invasive pest.
+It is a concern for cherry and grape growers in British Columbia, as it injures the fruit by biting off the skin.
+It also spreads yeast and fungi that harm fruit and can be a nuisance to workers and pickers at harvest.
+There is evidence it has also displaced native paper wasp species by outcompeting them.

 Parasites

 Various other insects are parasites or parasitoids of Polistes, including flies (e.g., Sarcophagidae), mantispids, and wasps in the families Torymidae, Mutillidae (rarely), Braconidae, and Ichneumonidae (e.g. Latibulus argiolus).
 Some more specialized groups are more intimately associated with Polistes; this includes strepsipterans in the family Stylopidae (genus Xenos), wasps of the genus Elasmus (formerly placed in their own family, "Elasmidae"), and wasps in the family Trigonalidae.

 The nests of many species of this wasp genus are invaded by the parasitoid caterpillars of the moth Chalcoela iphitalis which feed on the wasp larvae and pupas at night, spinning their cocoons in empty cells.

 Within the subgenus Polistes are four known social obligate parasites: P. atrimandibularis, P. austroccidentalis, P. maroccanus, and P. semenowi, which parasitize other Polistes wasps.
 Known host species of these parasites are P. dominulus, P. gallicus, P. nimphus, P. associus, and P. biglumis.
 Although these parasites differ in their host invasion strategies, their end goal is to successfully infiltrate the host nest and reproduce at the host's expense.